fierro-cristina/pico-y-placa-predictor/README.md

 # Pico y Placa predictor: Description
 This is a project built with Python 3.
 It is a "Pico y Placa" predictor, which predicts whether or not a vehicle with a plate number ending in a certain digit is allowed to circulate on according to the following rules:

-*Plates ending in the following numbers cannot circulate between the time periods 07:00 - 09:30 and 16:00 - 19:30 on the following days:*
+*Vehicles with plates ending in the following numbers cannot circulate between the time periods 07:00 - 09:30 and 16:00 - 19:30 on the following days:*

 Mon | Tue | Wed | Thu | Fri | Sat | Sun
 ----|-----|-----|-----|-----|-----|-----